jinx420/isThisWebsiteOnline/README.md

 - [ ] HTTP Request sender (Dont know the use for this yet but it seems cool)
 - [ ] Dark Mode (Kind of a pain to do)
 - [ ] Documentation

+### Scrapped Features

+*Note: Features listed here are gone for good, some will also have an explanation why I decided to remove them (see `Explanation:`).
+There is a very very slim chance they will get implemented again after some time.*

-- [ ] Multiple Languages (This is a pain in the ass to maintain / verify translation, it also adds like 300 lines many of which repeat itself due to how this code is structured and due to limitations of the way i chose to implement it)
+- Multiple Languages (*Explanation: This is a pain in the ass to maintain / verify translation, it also adds like **300** lines many of which repeat itself due to how this code is structured and due to limitations of the way I chose to implement it.
+The Multiple languages were kinda alright at the beginning but as soon as the code kept getting bigger so did the translations **for every line of code I had to add like 3 lines for translation**.
+This made the code very bloated, inefficient and it also implemented lots of bugs.*)

 ## How to Compile It Yourself